Crisis Support Chaplains Program

 • John Mason, Mountain View Presbyterian Church

-Interim Police Chief Jeff Goldman and Fire Battalion Chief Jeff Coles are liaisons to the Crisis Support Program.
+Assistant Police Chief Jim Lawless and Fire Deputy Chief Jeff Coles are liaisons to the Crisis Support Program.